Tubbz-alt/zerorm/README.md

 - When joining a table, the select statement of the join walks through the join expression.
   -  If it finds that a `Column` with a non-null parent isn't defined in FROM or JOIN parts, it throws an exception.
-- Type safe parameter binding
+- Type safer parameter binding
 - A few other cases (check the code)

 ### Testing